szbianka/rag_chatbot/README.md

 Upload up to 5 PDF files using the file uploader.
 Ask questions related to the uploaded PDFs in the chat box.
 The chatbot will retrieve relevant information from the PDFs and respond accordingly.

+NB: Make sure you have included a .env file with your HuggingFace API token.